 - RSE is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.
 RSE involves a combination of sharing information and exploring issues and values.
 RSE is not about the promotion of sexual activity. - 2.
-RSE is taught within the Personal, Social, Health, Citizenship and Economic (PSHCE) education curriculum.
+RSE is taught within the Personal, Social, Health and Economic (PSHE) education curriculum.
 The biological aspects of Relationships and Sex Education (RSE) are taught in Science Lessons, and some aspects are included in the Religious Education curriculum.
-The majority of RSE is taught as part of the tutor programme : students have PSHCE 'focus' weeks twice per half-term, a third of these are RSE-themed.
-This programme will be further enriched on three Life Ready Days where external visitors often support the teaching. - 3.
+The majority of RSE is taught as part of each student's once per fortnight PSHE lesson : a third of these are RSEthemed.
+This programme will be further enriched by occasional year-group assemblies and on three Life Ready Days where external visitors often support the teaching. - 3.
 Other subjects, along with the pastoral system and the positive ethos of the school, make a valuable contribution to the learning of our students.
-The more specific contribution of subjects across the curriculum, has been mapped across the PSHCE programme so that the wider contribution, particularly to Health and Relationships aspects of the programme, is recognised.
+The more specific contribution of subjects across the curriculum, has been mapped across the PSHE programme so that the wider contribution, particularly to Health and Relationships aspects of the programme, is recognised.